 - A. A central application pool will be maintained, filed first by unit size and by preference.
-Each application shall be identified by date and time of application. - B. Applicant's removal to the bottom of the list (for their preference category) will be implemented after the refusal of the second offer unless satisfactory evidence is presented that acceptance of the offered unit will result in undue hardship not related to race, color, religion, sex, handicap, familial status, sexual orientation or gender identity, age or national origin.
-Undue hardship could mean lack of transportation from development to source of employment, or hardship with respect to health, or physical handicaps. - C. The PHA shall exercise discretion, notwithstanding the provisions outlined above, however, in the assignment of residents to units where such assignment is made desirable by such things as heart attacks, longtime illness, etc., in order to permit adequate medical attention.
+Each application shall be identified by date and time of application. - B. Applicant's removal from the waiting list will be implemented after the refusal of the first offer unless satisfactory evidence is presented that acceptance of the offered unit will result in undue hardship not related to race, color, religion, sex, handicap, familial status, sexual orientation or gender identity, age or national origin.
+Undue hardship could mean lack of transportation from development to source of employment, or hardship with respect to health, or physical handicaps.

-- D. A record will be maintained on the application listing and on the Waiting List as to the vacancies offered, including location, date and circumstances of each offer and each rejection or acceptance. - E. In the assignment of residents, there is to be no discrimination against families, otherwise eligible for admission, because their incomes are derived in whole or part from public assistance. - F. The applicant will be offered a suitable unit that has been vacant the longest.
-If the offer is rejected, the applicant will be offered the next suitable unit that is or becomes available.
-If the applicant rejects the second offer, the applicant will be offered the next suitable unit that is or becomes available.
-If the applicant rejects the third offer, the applicant's name will be removed from the waiting list.
+- C. The PHA shall exercise discretion, notwithstanding the provisions outlined above, however, in the assignment of residents to units where such assignment is made desirable by such things as heart attacks, longtime illness, etc., in order to permit adequate medical attention. - D. A record will be maintained on the application listing and on the Waiting List as to the unit offered, including location, date and circumstances of the offer and the rejection or acceptance. - E. In the assignment of residents, there is to be no discrimination against families, otherwise eligible for admission, because their incomes are derived in whole or part from public assistance. - F. The applicant will be offered a suitable unit that has been vacant the longest.
+If the offer is rejected, the applicant's name will be removed from the waiting list.